RedRudeBoy/HowMany/README.md

 15. [RequireJS-plugins](https://github.com/millermedeiros/requirejs-plugins) - Small set of plugins for RequireJS
 16. [emberjs-addons/ember-bootstrap](https://github.com/emberjs-addons/ember-bootstrap) - A set of UI elements styled using the Boostrap toolkit to use with Ember.js
 17. [dgeb/grunt-ember-templates](https://github.com/dgeb/grunt-ember-templates) - Precompile Handlebars templates for Ember.js
+18. [Raphaël](http://raphaeljs.com/) - Library that should simplify your work with vector graphics on the web
+19. [CrowdStrike/ember-timetree](https://github.com/CrowdStrike/ember-timetree) - Visualize hierarchical timeline data.
+Built with Ember.js and D3.js
+20. [StoicLoofah/chronoline.js](https://github.com/StoicLoofah/chronoline.js) - Library for making a chronology timeline out of events on a horizontal timescale

 # Thank you so much to all this Open Source projects!!